UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

     * else the stock compiler will be used (`/Unity/Editor/Data/Mono/lib/mono/2.0/gmcs.exe`).

-To make sure that `CSharpCompilerWrapper.exe` does actually work, check its log file: `UnityProject/CSharp60Support/compilation log.txt`
+To make sure that `CSharpCompilerWrapper.exe` does actually work, check its log file: `UnityProject/CSharp60Support/compilation.log`

 # Response (.rsp) files #